 Always buy herbs from reputable dealers (or grow your own).
-If taking capsules, open one and pour out the contents.
-Does it look like plant material?
+If taking medicinal herbs in capsule form, open one and pour out the contents.
+Does it look like herbal plant material?
 Taste the herb and note the color.
-It pays to be familiar with every herb you put on or into your body.
+It pays to be familiar with every herb you put into your body.

 When buying herbal tea, do the leaves have a pleasing aroma?
 When crushed, there should be a nice scent.
 Try growing herbs or look for fresh ones at local farmers’ markets.
-A tablespoon of fresh chamomile is better than a pound of old stuff (which is only fit for the compost bin).
+A tablespoon of fresh chamomile is better than a pound of old stuff -- which is only fit for the compost pile.

 As time goes by, some herbs will become favorites and other will appear of lesser value.
 Do you like the way peppermint grows rampantly with little care?
 Maybe you prefer a tender carpet of thyme.
-Bee balm may be perfect for a sunny border (and great for a relaxing bedtime tea).
-Calendula may fit perfectly in a pot on the patio (and work as a great skin tonic on sensitive skin).
-A tall mullein plant may look like a big fuzzy weed, but to me it is the king of Georgia meadows (and an ingredient for an effective chest poultice).
-Mullein also shoots up a tall stalk with yellow flowers that is beautiful in the back of a flower border.
+Bee balm may be perfect for a sunny border -- and great for a relaxing bedtime tea.
+Calendula may fit perfectly in a pot on the patio -- and work as a great skin tonic on sensitive skin.
+A tall mullein plant may look like a big fuzzy weed, but to me it is the king of Georgia meadows -- and an ingredient for an effective chest poultice.